GiacomoPope/giacomopope.github.io/projects/README.md

 ### Neutral Spaces

-[Neutral Spaces](https://neutralspaces.co/) is a literary website which helps contemporary writers by giving them an ad-free, zero cost space to host a portfolio.
+[Neutral Spaces](https://neutralspaces.co/) is a literary website I created to help contemporary writers by giving them an ad-free, zero cost space to host a portfolio.
 As the community grew, other projects such as a [blog](https://neutralspaces.co/blog) and a [writer's workshop](https://neutralspaces.co/workshop) have developed.
 Each year, the community comes together to create an online magazine with a range of fiction, poetry and essays.

 - [Issue One: Celebration](https://neutralspaces.co/magazine/)
 - [Issue Two: Doomscrolling](https://neutralspaces.co/magazine_two/)